KTH-RPL/DynamicMap_Benchmark/README.md

 - [ ] [KTH-Indoor] Our own dataset, Collected by VLP-16/Mid-70 in kobuki.
 - [x] [UDI-Plane] Our own dataset, Collected by VLP-16 in a small vehicle.

+Read more in [scripts/README.md](scripts/README.md).
+Also if you want to create your own dataset, check [here](scripts/README.md#custom-dataset).

+Welcome to contribute your dataset with ground truth to the community through pull request.

 ### Evaluation

-First all the methods will output the clean map, so we need to extract the ground truth label from gt label based on clean map.
+First all the methods will output the clean map, if you are only **user on map clean task,** it's **enough**.
+But for evaluation, we need to extract the ground truth label from gt label based on clean map.
 Why we need this?
 Since maybe some methods downsample in their pipeline, we need to extract the gt label from the downsampled map.

 Check [create dataset readme part](scripts/README.md#evaluation) in the scripts folder to get more information.
 But you can directly download the dataset through the link we provided.
 Then no need to read the creation; just use the data you downloaded.